 - Malthouses

 - Bonded Warehouses

 - Grain Stores

 - Breweries

 - Offices

 - Stables

 - Rail infrastructure (rarely survives)

 - Water Towers

 - Pump Houses

 - Chimneys

 - Cooperages

 - Joinery and Engineering Workshops

-- 4.2 Unfortunately, interiors of buildings rarely survive in any historic form, and even the listed examples often retain little in terms of original internal features, particularly equipment.
+4.2 Unfortunately, interiors of buildings rarely survive in any historic form, and even the listed examples often retain little in terms of original internal features, particularly equipment.
 Where buildings have already passed through alternative uses much of their original character will have been lost and even where buildings have remained in brewery uses until recently, the changing nature of the process will have resulted in alterations and 'improvements' to interiors and equipment.
 For example, old copper brewing vessels have largely given way to stainless steel where buildings remain in ongoing brewery use.
 On the other hand, where brewing has ceased a large amount of equipment has largely been salvaged for its scrap value.
+As a consequence of the rarity of survival it is increasingly important for any remaining original features to be kept, where possible, and incorporated into future designs and uses, especially where the assets are designated.

-- 4.3 The scale of buildings relating to the brewery heritage of the town is such that no single end user or approach is likely to be possible for all buildings.
+4.3 The scale of buildings relating to the brewery heritage of the town is such that no single end user or approach is likely to be possible for all buildings.
 Whilst several of the building types, including grain stores, bonded warehouses and malting's have interiors dominated by large expanses of open space, there are simply so many building types that it is unreasonable to expect that uses and users, which would avoid the need for subdividing these spaces at least to some degree, could be found for all of them.

-- 4.4 In addition, much of the transport infrastructure associated with the brewing industry has already been lost.
+4.4 In addition, much of the transport infrastructure associated with the brewing industry has already been lost.
 For example, once the town centre featured a network of railways and breweries fronted by expanses of sidings where incoming raw grain and material could be unloaded as well as beer dispatched out to markets, both domestic and international.

-- 4.5 Notwithstanding, in places roads now follow former rail routes preserving their routes in the townscape and form of the town.
+4.5 Notwithstanding, in places roads now follow former rail routes preserving their routes in the townscape and form of the town.
 Many breweries would have also kept horses for delivery of beer to more local pubs in the town.
-However, few brewery stables now survive, with the example at the National Brewery Museum site being an obvious one. - 4.6 In addition, the breweries were also responsible for large quantities of housing development in the town for their employees.
+However, few brewery stables now survive, with the example at the National Brewery Museum site being an obvious one.

+4.6 In addition, the breweries were also responsible for large quantities of housing development in the town for their employees.
 Although, these are typically domestic terraces of the type seen widely in industrial towns and without any specific brewing influences, meaning they are outside the scope of this document.
-Similarly, the breweries would have had pubs and tap-houses within the town and again these are outside of the scope of this SPD. - 4.7 It is important to remember that every building will be different, it will have undergone different adaptations during its life and potentially previous works to facilitate new uses.
+Similarly, the breweries would have had pubs and tap-houses within the town and again these are outside of the scope of this SPD.

+4.7 It is important to remember that every building will be different, it will have undergone different adaptations during its life and potentially previous works to facilitate new uses.
 In addition, most brewery buildings do not exist in isolation but have other buildings forming a wider site or complex with a variety of inter-relationships all warranting consideration in determining appropriate options for re-use, adaptation, or redevelopment.